A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 Dartmoor Ponies, Dartmoor, UK

-It was about now that we saw our first Dartmoor ponies.
-Although they are actually owned, the ponies graze freely across the moors.
-This is essential for maintaining the moor’s landscape.
+It was here that we saw our first Dartmoor ponies.
+Although they are actually owned, the ponies graze freely across the moors, which provides essential maintenance for the moor’s landscape.
+The ponies are beautiful, but you shouldn’t approach them as they are unpredictable.

 Hound Tor deserted medieval village